 UPDATE: Herb notes that a Poly bellhousing will not only bolt to a 360 it will also bolt to the Gen III HEMI Mopar engines.

-Tip on installing poly valve cover gaskets: Fel Pro still makes valve cover gaskets for the Poly 318 Mopar engine (PN Fel Pro VS11828 R ).
+Update: Tip on installing poly valve cover gaskets: Fel Pro still makes valve cover gaskets for the Poly 318 Mopar engine (PN Fel Pro VS11828 R ).
 I put some black liquid Aviation sealer on the gasket.
 I think how you tighten it is significant too.
 I snug up the bolts hand tight and then push the valve cover up and to the front as far as possible before I finish tightening it.
 That seems to help.
 The valve cover moves quite a bit when doing this.
 Rich K.